 Southeastern Arizona is truly a unique bird watching area where you can spend many

 wonderful days finding many unique birds.
 Our Northern Cardinals can be seen daily as well as Canyon Towhees and Canyon Wrens.
 We have Black-headed and Say's Phoebes, Acorn and Gila Woodpeckers.
 We have two Gray Hawks nesting in our canyon.
 Our Elf Owls are back and Tom calls them in frequently.
 He will do so until their eggs hatch.
 The Vermillion Flycatcher is also back chasing the insects down.
 Many other birds can be seen in our patio

 and on the property.
 Other unique birding areas are within a short

 drive.
 Please call Tom at 520-603-0406 if you would like to come view birds on our property.

-We do family reunions, girls weekends, weddings, retreats and just plain get to gethers.
+We do family and school reunions, girls weekends, weddings, retreats and just plain get-to-gethers.
 Please call and ask for more details.